 - Ziehl-Neelsen (ZN) is an Acid-fast procedure -staining is a bacteriological stain used to identify acid-fast organisms.
-Acid Fast positive cells are stained the pink/red and Acid Fast negative cells are stained the light blue colour of methylene blue.
+Acid Fast positive cells are stained pink/red and Acid Fast negative cells are stained the light blue colour of methylene blue.

-Modified Ziehl-Neelsen (mZN) -with this method, the dyeing time is shortened and heating is not required.
+- Modified Ziehl-Neelsen (mZN) -with this method, the dyeing time is shortened and heating is not required.

-- Immunoflourescence Microscopy (IFM) is a widely used example of immunostaining and is a form of immunohistochemistry.
+- Immunofluorescence Microscopy (IFM) is a widely used example of immunostaining and is a form of immunohistochemistry.
 Specific antibodies bind to the protein of interest.
 Fluorescent dyes are coupled to these immune complexes in order to visualize the protein of interest using microscopy.
-IF microscopy can be used in several microscope designs for analysis of immunofluorescence samples.
+IF microscopy can be used in several microscope designs for the analysis of immunofluorescence samples.

 Detect soluble protozoan antigens in faecal samples, thus removing the need for microscopic examination.

-- Enzyme immunoassay (EIA) and enzyme-linked immunosorbent assay (ELISA) technologies have been used to develop commercial products for the detection of Cryptosporidium
+Enzyme immunoassay (EIA) and enzyme-linked immunosorbent assay (ELISA) technologies have been used to develop commercial products for the detection of Cryptosporidium

 EIA, ELISA has the advantage of good specificity, and a large number of samples can be processed in a short time.

-- Immunochromatographic lateral-flow (IC) or (ICLF) 'dipstick' tests have also been developed for antigen detection in stool samples.
+Immunochromatographic lateral-flow (IC) or (ICLF) 'dipstick' tests have also been developed for antigen detection in stool samples.
 These tests are sensitive and specific, easy to use and provide a result in 10 minutes.

 These ICLF tests are the Rapid tests used in the field.